European shares depressed by earnings, luxury proves a drag

 that the results were as ugly as feared.

-bankruptcy and could run out of cash in weeks unless it strikes
+and could run out of cash in weeks unless it strikes a deal with

 "With no chance of a deal at Friday's Eurogroup meeting in